isislab-unisa/WeatherStation/README.md

 `python3 settings/loadData.py`

-4) Check that the table are been correctly populated using the AWS CLI (*Press q to exit*)
+4) Check that the table has been correctly populated using the AWS CLI (*Press q to exit*)

 `aws dynamodb scan --table-name Campania --endpoint-url=http://localhost:4566`